This post may contain affiliate links.

 There are many types of service dogs, such as those who guide people who are blind or living with low vision, those who alert people to certain sounds, autism service dogs, diabetic service dogs, seizure alert service dogs, and so many more.

-DPT service dogs are considered service dogs because of the special training they receive in order to perform the specific task of deep pressure therapy when they notice a person is in need.
+DPT service dogs (deep pressure therapy dogs) are considered service dogs because of the special training they receive in order to perform the specific task of deep pressure therapy when they notice a person is in need.

 Emotional support animals are often able to assist people who live with depression, anxiety, PTSD, and other conditions just by being there.